Today's Architect's Corner is with Hugo Claria, head of the hosting division at Naitways. …

 Infrastructure – Amazon

 Orchestration – Kubernetes

-Stateful Services – Cassandra, Solr, Memcache, ActiveMQ, Kafka, PostgreSQL
+Stateful Services – Cassandra, Solr, Memcached, ActiveMQ, Kafka, PostgreSQL

 Can you tell me a little bit about what Aurea does as a company?

 Aurea is the software engineering arm of ESW Capital.
 ESW Capital is a large investment fund which owns roughly 80 companies, mostly made up of SaaS and PaaS companies.
 Some of these companies provides SaaS, some provide on-prem software, etc. At Aurea, we write software, provide managed services, and professional services for these companies.
 All in all, the entire organization has about 4500 employees that make up the high-quality, fully remote teams (largely staffed by Crossover).

 What is your role at Aurea?